Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 2. Communicate debt details to all the stakeholders, business and technical.
 It makes it easier to collaborate and work on them to chalk out future development strategies.

-Payback on time
+Payback on Time

 Technical debts are similar to monetary debts, the principal being current tasks and interest being the backlog.
 The longer debt repayment is delayed, the more difficult and expensive it gets with accrued interests.
 Hence, it is prudent just to have a quality sprint to clear the residual debts, either partially or in full depending on the schedules.